 Diagnosis of acute myeloid leukemia in Assuta

-With the patient runs a hematologist, a specialist in the diagnosis and treatment of blood diseases.
+With the patient runs a hematologist, an expert on the diagnosis and treatment of blood diseases.
 The proposed tests may include:

 - Blood tests at myeloid leukemia.
 This is the most important study by which determine the subtype of AML FBC.
 Many patients with acute myeloid leukemia there is a low level of white blood cells.
 The high number of white blood cells may be associated with a large number of immature white blood cells, called blast cells or blasts.
 Also, analyzes may be performed to check the status of the kidneys and liver.